PolymeshAssociation/Grants-Program/applications/otcDigital-FIAT-Gateway.md

 - **Registered Address:** Address of your registered legal entity, if available.
 Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)

 216 Navajo Ct, Morganville, NJ 07751, USA

 - **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Acme Ltd.)

 SwapsHub Company Inc. (doing business as otcDigital)

 ### Team's experience

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.

-     We have extensive experience in building and deploying large scale financial products and networks in capital markets.
-These range from cash equities, forwards, lending, otc derivatives to global banks such as Bank of America, Morgan Stanley, Macquarie Bank etc.
+<i>We have extensive experience in building and deploying large scale financial products and networks in capital markets.
+These range from cash equities, forwards, lending, otc derivatives to global banks such as Bank of America, Morgan Stanley, Macquarie Bank etc. </i>

 If anyone on your team has applied for a grant previously, please list the name of the project and legal entity here.

 None

 ### Team Code Repos